stand-art/jaxn/Specification.md

 Two offset date-time values are considered equal when both the local date-time part as well as the offset are equal.
 The values `2000-01-01T00:02:00+00:00` and `2000-01-01T00:00:00+02:00` are *not* considered equal in JAXN.
-The offsets `+00:00`, `-00:00` and `Z` represent the same offset value, a round trip may interchange them.
+The offsets `+00:00`, `-00:00` and `Z` (and `z`) represent the same offset value, a round trip may interchange them.

-Each type is a unique type and shall not be confused with the others.
+Leap second support is optional, an implementation may choose not to support leap-seconds.
-A round-trip must retain the type.
+For interoperability, it is best *not* to use leap-seconds.

 ## Binary Data